alfredbaudisch/pardall_markdown/README.md

 Content goes here
 ```

-If you want to use automatic values, the map can be empty, but it's still mandatory:
+If you want to use automatic values, the map can be empty, (not mandatory when `is_markdown_metadata_required: false`):
 ```elixir
 %{
 }